jpalcantara85/HAUSMANN/README.md

 - *query9: Which firms is assignee A citing in their patents? (necessary arguments: assignee)*

 - *query10: Number of patent applications with keyword K in country Z (necessary arguments: country and keyword)*

-## 6. CONCEPTS:

-This section is under permanent construction and presents some important patent-related definitions:

-- *Publication date x filing date x grant date*: patent documents are published *(publication date)* by patent offices usually 18 months after the date on which a patent application was first filed *(filing data)* or once a patent has been granted *(grant date)* for the invention claimed by the patent applicant.
-Queries in this script always take as reference publication date.